 It’s been quite some time since the last post.
-Work and weather being the primary factors to the lack of riding related subject matter.
+Work and weather are the primary factors to the lack of riding-related subject matter.
 This weekend though the weather warmed up considerably, Progressive was putting on a motorcycle show in Dallas, so we finally got the bikes back on the road for a bit of riding.

 We planned on going Sunday and ended up with 5 bikes heading out for an adventurous afternoon.
 Our first thought was food.
 I don’t usually like to eat at shows and events.
 The food is usually more like a circus snack than a good meal and is overpriced as well.
 Seriously, anyone can open a bag of corn chips, pour liquid cheese out of a can on them and say it's a nacho plate.
 Yuck!

 Our destination before the show was the Pecan Lodge in Deep Ellum just east of downtown Dallas.
 It is the most award-winning BBQ smokehouse in Dallas and was visited by Guy Fieri from the Food Networks Diners, Drive-Ins & Dives.
 I will say it was probably the best BBQ I have ever eaten in my life.
 The doors open at 11 am on Sunday morning.
 When we pulled up at 10:45 there was a line formed from the front door down the sidewalk to the corner.
 That line never ceased the entire time we were there.
 Incredible BBQ and it makes for a great ride.
 This set us up to feel really good for the motorcycle show.